njsmith/zs/doc/format.rst

   .. note:: According to this definition, it is always legal to simply
      take the first record spanned by a block, and use that for its key.
-But we do not guarantee this; advanced implementations might take advantage of this flexibility to choose shorter keys that are just long enough to satisfy the invariant above.
+But there are other options, and advanced implementations might (for example) take advantage of this flexibility to choose shorter keys that are still long enough to satisfy the invariant above.
 (In particular, there's nothing in ZS stopping you from having large individual records, up into the megabyte range and beyond, and in this case you might well prefer not to copy the whole record into the index block.)

 Notice that all invariants use non-strict inequalities; this is because the same record might occur multiple times in different